structuredpath/InterposeKit/README.md

 - Fixed a crash where `IKTAddSuperImplementationToClass` was stripped in release builds per [steipete/InterposeKit#29](https://github.com/steipete/InterposeKit/issues/29) by using the fix from [steipete/InterposeKit#30](https://github.com/steipete/InterposeKit/issues/30) submitted by @Thomvis, which replaces a call via dynamic library with a direct Swift call to `IKTSuperBuilder.addSuperInstanceMethod(to:selector:)`.
 - Fixed floating-point register handling on arm64 using the patch from [steipete/InterposeKit#37](https://github.com/steipete/InterposeKit/issues/37) submitted by @ishutinvv, which resolves an issue affecting swizzled methods with `CGFloat` parameters or structs like `CGPoint` and `CGRect` due to floating-point registers not being restored in the correct order after the trampoline call.

+## Q&A

+### Why did Peter call it InterposeKit?
+### Why another Objective-C swizzling library?
+### Can I hook pure C functions or Swift methods?

+No. Peter had plans to experiment with [Swift method hooking](https://github.com/rodionovd/SWRoute) and hooking C functions via [`dyld_dynamic_interpose`](https://twitter.com/steipete/status/1258482647933870080), but neither made it into the library.
+And honestly, it doesn’t really fit the scope of this library anyway.

+### What the fork?
+### Can I ship this?

+## Improvement Ideas

+- Signature type checking at hook construction
+- Add support for reverting multiple hooks on a class in arbitrary order

 ## References

 - [Peter’s original implementation](https://github.com/steipete/InterposeKit)